hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-3-gap-filling-and-sanding.markdown

 The mould prevents the epoxy from escaping while it sets in the slab.
 To build the mould we used a [single piece of Melamine][melamine] which we bought from Bunnings.
 Bunnings provides a free cutting service, so it was cut mostly to shape at the store, which meant that it fit in my car and we had less cutting to do.

-{% include image.html url="/assets/img/mould.jpg" description="My brother Bruno, next to the mould" %}
+{% include image.html url="/assets/img/mould.jpg" description="Bruno, next to the mould" %}

 Building the mould was quite simple &ndash; just some use of a circular saw and inserting lots of screws.
 I tried to preserve the straight cut edges from Bunnings as much as possible rather than attempt to cut long straight edges myself.